openharmony/docs/en/application-dev/reference/apis/js-apis-privacyManager.md

 # Privacy Management

-The **PrivacyManager** module provides APIs for privacy management, such as management of permission usage records.
+The **privacyManager** module provides APIs for privacy management, such as management of permission usage records.

 > **NOTE**
 > The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
-> The APIs of this module are system APIs and cannot be called by third-party applications.
+> The APIs provided by this module are system APIs.

 ## Modules to Import